itsayushisaxena/ML-AndrewNG-Coursera/README.md

 # Stanford_ML_AndrewNG
-This repository contains the solution of popular ML course on coursera provided under the supervision of Stanford University, delivered by instructor Andrew NG.
+This repository contains the content and programming assignments of popular ML course on coursera provided under the supervision of Stanford University, delivered by instructor Andrew NG.

-I AM HIGHLY GRATEFUL TO **Andrew NG Sir** FOR THE EXCELLENT COURSE.
+I AM HIGHLY GRATEFUL TO **Andrew NG Sir** FOR THE EXCELLENT COURSE.:slightly_smiling_face:

 ## Course:
 [Link of the course](http://ml-class.org)